Impure-King/base-tensorwrap/README.md

 ### Current Gimmicks
-1. Current models are all compiled by JAX's internal jit, so it won't be possible to view the actual internals of models, especially if it is a Sequential or Functional equations.
+1. Current models are all compiled by JAX's internal jit, so any error may remain a bit more cryptic than PyTorchs.
+However, this problem is still being worked on.

 2. Also, using Module is currently not recommended, since other superclasses offer more functionality and ease of use.

+3. Sometime, the JAX backend may give out and give an algorithmic error.
+Another high priority, though this one is hidden in the C++ api of JIT.

+4. The JIT compilation is currently double of TensorFlow's on big models.
+However, the speed up is immense.

+5. Graph execution and model saving is not available currently.

 ### Installation